MaestSi/pycoMethFlow/README.md

 ## Usage

-The pycoMethFlow pipeline requires you to open pycomethflow.conf configuration file and set desired options.
-Then, you can run the pipeline using either docker or singularity environments.
+The pycoMethFlow pipeline requires you to open pycomethflow.conf configuration file and set the desired options.
+Then, you can run the pipeline using either docker or singularity environments just specifying a value for the -profile variable.

 ```
 nextflow -c pycomethflow.conf run pycomethflow.nf \